Cghlewis/crystal_site/content/blog/hire_datamgr/index.markdown

 **Data management takes expertise.**

-In a [2019 blog post](https://openworking.wordpress.com/2019/02/19/take-research-data-management-seriously-and-organize-discipline-specific-support/) on finding data management support, Professor Bas Teusink was quoted as saying
+In a [2019 blog post](https://openworking.wordpress.com/2019/02/19/take-research-data-management-seriously-and-organize-discipline-specific-support/) on finding research data management (RDM) support, Professor Bas Teusink was quoted as saying
 > As a Principal Investigator, I have no idea how to instruct my students in RDM.
 I’m not an expert.
 So I needed support.
 I needed somebody who actually has the time to look up what tools are available and who can translate general policies and general infrastructure into daily practical solutions that fit our local needs.
 There’s a huge gap between policy and implementation for people doing the daily work.
 We need discipline-specific support and we need hands-on help.

 **Data management takes time.**

-It is common to find that when working on an analysis, data wrangling typically takes at least [half of the project's time](https://know.anaconda.com/rs/387-XNW-688/images/Anaconda-SODS-Report-2020-Final.pdf).
+It is common to find that when working on an analysis, data wrangling takes at least [half of the project's time](https://know.anaconda.com/rs/387-XNW-688/images/Anaconda-SODS-Report-2020-Final.pdf).

 Not only does data wrangling take time, but so do all the activities surrounding collecting, documenting, and sharing that data.